yuricyang/See-u-behind/README.md

 # See-u-behind
 This project discuss about the surveillance in daily life.
 Cameras are present in our surroundings and serve their own purposes, yet they are often ignored.
-Using handtracking in touchdesigner mediapipe,finger is triggering the under layer of the video.
+Using handtracking in touchdesigner mediapipe,finger is triggering the under layer of visual.

 # How to
 1. Download the zip from files.
 Be aware that the toxes and the mediapipe touchdesigner should be in the same folder.